fspaolo/altimpy/README.rst

     cd altimpy
     python setup.py install --user

-Some day I'll organize this library...
+Some day I will organize and document this library... ;)